-Paying tribute to cultures with rich oral history traditions, we make the stories of women in our lives teachable.
-A social media spin on the Harvard Business School case study, women form all over the world, of all different ages and backgrounds, have shared their stories with us.
+Paying tribute to cultures with rich oral history traditions, we make the stories of women in our lives teachable through our classes and coaching/consulting.
+A social media spin on the Harvard Business School case study, women from all over the world, of all different ages and backgrounds, have shared their stories with us.
 We make those stories teachable.
-Our cases, classes, and coaching results move the needle: We measurably improve confidence up to 66% in three hours and 200% in a semester.
+Our cases, classes, and coaching results move the needle: We measurably improve self-efficacy, the most important type of confidence for women, up to 66% in three hours and 200% in a semester.
 This is a proven way to eradicate self-limitation, which starts as early as age 11 for girls.
 If you can’t see it, you can’t be it. #Role

 Kathy Korman Frey

 Sameera Q. Bazaz